Banner, two girls smiling

 Do you or your child dream of being on TV or the Movies?

-THIS Tuesday April 23, 2024 ONLY, auditions will be held for Actors, Singers, Dancers and Models ages 5 & Up.
+THIS Tuesday February 11, 2025 ONLY, JRP Virtual auditions will be held for Actors, Singers, Dancers and Models ages 5 & Up.

 Register below to audition